vippsas/webhooks-api/README.md

-You can **subscribe** to published **event types** by registering webhooks and will then be **notified** when any matching events are published that match the given sales unit id.
+You can **subscribe** to published **event types** by registering webhooks and will then be **notified** when any matching events are published that match the given sales unit ID.

-As an example, a merchant can register a callback url to receive a callback when any of the payments of the merchant is captured.
+As an example, a merchant can register a callback URL to receive a callback when any of the payments of the merchant is captured.

 There is a set limit on how many registrations per event types per sales unit